 Sometimes, discrimination can occur even when the reason for making redundancies is valid.
 For example, if an employer chose to make all employees who have worked at a company for six months or less redundant, this would be within the bounds of law.
 However, if that decision led to more young people being made redundant, there may be grounds to claim for unfair dismissal due to age discrimination.

 Discrimination often occurs as a result of pregnancy or maternity leave.
-The Equality and Human Rights Commission provides a useful information guide to managing redundancy of employees who are pregnant or on maternity leave.
+The Equality and Human Rights Commission give useful guidance on managing redundancy of employees who are pregnant or on maternity leave.

 What is voluntary redundancy?